YusufYrkl/YusufYrkl/README.md

 ###

-<p align="left">A passionate Software Developer and Data Engineer, who latly finished hist Bachelor in Computer Science and Digital Communications🎓<br><br>🔭 Currently working as a Data Engineer<br><br>📚 Learning PySpark to deepen my Big Data skills<br><br>⚡ In my free time, I love coding, going to the gym, and runnin</p>
+<p align="left">A passionate Software Developer and Data Engineer, who latly finished his Bachelor in Computer Science and Digital Communications🎓<br><br>  🔭 Currently working as a Data Engineer<br><br>  📚 Learning PySpark to deepen my Big Data skills<br><br>  ⚡ In my free time, I love coding, going to the gym, and runnin</p>

 ###